-If you are a car owner then one thing that matters the most for you is to maintain the health of your car, mainly the engine.
+If you are a car owner, one thing that matters the most for you is maintaining the health of your car, mainly the engine.
 The engine’s longevity and optimum performance largely depend on the use of a good oil filter.
-It keeps the engine oil clean hence, protecting the internal components of the engine from getting worn out quickly.
+It keeps the engine oil clean, protecting its internal components from getting worn out quickly.

 What Does It Do

-- To remove trash from the oil, the oil filter is installed in such a way that the oil will flow through it and get circulated by the oil pump throughout the engine.
-The filter has a paper like component to catch the debris that gets accumulated until the filter is replaced with a new one.
-One of the vital formulae is to coat the filter with oil to trap more debris and dirt, this is even done for the air filters by coating them with air filter oil.
-So, setting up one is not enough rather you have to be up to date with the maintenance procedure as well.
+- To remove trash from the oil, the oil filter is installed so that the oil will flow through it and get circulated by the oil pump throughout the engine.
+The filter has a paper-like component to catch the debris that gets accumulated until the filter is replaced with a new one.
+One of the vital formulae is to coat the filter with oil to trap more debris and dirt; this is even done for the air filters by coating them with air filter oil.
+So, setting up one is not enough.
+Rather you have to be up to date with the maintenance procedure as well.

 Signs Indicating A Bad Oil Filter

-Luckily, there are some ways through which you can find out the failure of your filter.
+Luckily, there are some ways to discover your filter’s failure.
 These filters come with a particular service interval.
-So you do not really need to look for faults to change this rather it should be done as a part of your usual maintenance job for your vehicle.
-The filter is a reliable component and you don’t see them failing very often, yet their failure can be noticed and these potential failures found in the following three categories:
+So you do not need to look for faults to change this; rather, it should be done as a part of your usual maintenance job for your vehicle.
+The filter is a reliable component, and you don’t see them failing very often, yet their failure can be noticed, and these potential failures are found in the following three categories:

 - Filter Leaks: It can leak if the filter housing or the seal is imperiled.
 It can occur because of improper installation or any damage caused due to mishandling.
-This is not something that happens regularly, however, in case the size of the leak is bigger than what is expected then it needs immediate attention.
+This is not something that happens regularly; however, if the leak size is bigger than expected, it needs immediate attention.

-- Becoming Clogged: As we mentioned earlier that the filters have a service interval.
-After that interval surpasses, you will see that they have accumulated much debris thus becoming clogged.
+- Becoming Clogged: As we mentioned earlier, the filters have a service interval.
+After that interval surpasses, you will see that they have accumulated much debris, thus becoming clogged.
 As a result, the oil cannot flow smoothly through them.
-This will hinder the flow throughout the engine and create starvation of oil resulting in the engine failure if no immediate action is taken.
-However, you will be notified by the oil pressure light which is supposed to be triggered in this circumstances.
+This will hinder the flow throughout the engine and create oil starvation, resulting in engine failure if no immediate action is taken.
+However, you will be notified by the oil pressure light, which is supposed to be triggered in these circumstances.

-- Damaged Filter: This is the toughest one to spot among these three as it has no visible symptom.
+- Damaged Filter: This is the toughest one to spot among these three as it has no visible symptoms.
 In this case, oil passing through a damaged filter can freely pass through them but without being filtered at all.
-This surely does not disrupt the oil flow but filter will no longer work which is not actually something the filter is intended for.
-It cannot persist for a longer period otherwise the engine can get failed or experience much wear.
+This surely does not disrupt the oil flow, but the filter will no longer work, which is not something the filter is intended for.
+It cannot persist for longer; otherwise, the engine can fail or experience much wear.
 Although, regular filter replacements can save you from any such damage.

 How To Change Oil Filter

-To change or replace the oil filter, it requires a few steps to go through.
-However, these steps are discussed in a general context below and those are not for specific make and model of any vehicle.
+To change or replace the oil filter requires a few steps to go through.
+However, these steps are discussed in a general context below, and those are not for the specific make and model of any vehicle.

-Step 1: At first, make sure that the engine oil is cool enough to get started.
+Step 1: First, ensure that the engine oil is cool enough to start.

 Step 2: Then check whether your vehicle has enough height or needs to be lifted off the ground using a floor jack(remember to use jack stands) or by placing it on a set of ramps.

-Step 3: Drain the engine oil if located visually otherwise remove the drain plug using a socket wrench.
-Be aware of the first step, the oil should not be too hot to hurt you.
-Also, remove oil filling cap on top of your engine to avoid any oil sloshing while draining.
-Use an oil drain container or pan to collect them, that will make it easy for you to clean up and also to analyze the oil, thus the health of the engine.
+Step 3: Drain the engine oil if located visually; otherwise, remove the drain plug using a socket wrench.
+Be aware of the first step; the oil should not be too hot to hurt you.
+Also, remove the oil filling cap on your engine to avoid oil sloshing while draining.
+Use an oil drain container or pan to collect them; that will make it easy for you to clean up and analyze the oil, thus the engine’s health.

-Step 4: In case of screw type filter, use an oil filter wrench to unscrew and finally remove the filter.
-For housing type filters, you will need a large socket for unscrewing the filter housing cap and remove it.
+Step 4: In the case of a screw-type filter, use an oil filter wrench to unscrew and finally remove the filter.
+You will need a large socket to unscrew the filter housing cap and remove it for housing-type filters.

-Step 5: Now it’s time for replacing the oil drain plug.
+Step 5: Now, it’s time to replace the oil drain plug.
 When the oil stops dripping, thread the plug back in the oil pan to get it replaced.
-Make sure that you don’t cross-thread the plug and the gasket remains in good shape.
-Before installing a new plug you can also replace the gasket or crush washer if you want.
+Ensure you don’t cross-thread the plug, and the gasket remains in good shape.
+Before installing a new plug, you can replace the gasket or crush the washer if you want.
 Now get the plug perfectly tightened and then snug it up using some kind of socket or combination wrench.
-Be careful, not to over-tighten it as it could strip the thread.
+Be careful not to over-tighten it as it could strip the thread.

-Step 6: Before installing the new filter inspect it by lightly coating the rubber seal and check if it is undamaged and has a good seal or not.
-In case of screw-type filters, screw the new one onto the engine and turn continuously till the seal gets in touch with the housing facade.
-Remember, you need to make the filter snug so that it doesn’t leak but also make sure not to over-tight it in order to avoid any damage.
-For housing type ones the procedure is almost the same.
-Just place the new filter in the housing and get the filter in the similar condition as above like get it snugged, make the seal seated and tighten them perfectly.
+Step 6: Before installing the new filter, inspect it by lightly coating the rubber seal and checking if it is undamaged and has a good seal or not.
+In the case of screw-type filters, screw the new one onto the engine and turn continuously till the seal gets in touch with the housing facade.
+Remember, you need to make the filter snug so that it doesn’t leak, but also make sure not to over-tight it to avoid any damage.
+For housing type ones, the procedure is almost the same.
+Just place the new filter in the housing and get the filter in a similar condition as above, like get it snugged, make the seal seated and tighten them perfectly.

 Step 7: Now, time for new oil to be poured into the engine.
-Follow the user manual to get the oil type, oil weight, and oil quantity perfectly right.
+Follow the user manual to get the oil type, weight, and quantity perfectly right.
 Use a clean funnel to pour and once you are finished, change the oil cap.
 Use a dipstick to measure the correct oil level.
 Some cars provide a gauge to display the water level on the monitor.
-However, the manual old school formula to check with the dipstick is a safer one.
+However, the manual old-school formula to check with the dipstick is safer.
 Change the coil cap once the oil gets to the correct level.

-Step 8: Now you can start your car engine to find out leaks.
-If there is any leak, you can easily spot them in the drain plug or the filter which was previously removed. if nothing is found, turn the engine off and allow some time for the oil to get back into the oil pan of the engine.
+Step 8: You can start your car engine to find leaks.
+If there is any leak, you can easily spot them in the drain plug or the filter which was previously removed. if nothing is found, turn the engine off and allow some time for the oil to get back into the engine’s oil pan.

 Step 9: After that, you have to check how good is the oil level after the previous step.
-As you have allowed some time, most of the oil should have drained back into the oil pan if not all.
-If you find the level of the oil is below the mark then add some additional oil to get it back on the mark.
-Make sure you use a clean dipstick while checking the oil level and also take caution as the engine can be hot enough to hurt you.
+As you have allowed some time, most of the oil should have drained back into the oil pan, if not all.
+If the oil level is below the mark, add some additional oil to get it back on the mark.
+Make sure you use a clean dipstick while checking the oil level, and also take caution as the engine can be hot enough to hurt you.

-Step 10: Be careful about the disposing of used oil and filter in order to avoid any negative impact on the environment.
-You can contact any nearby recycling center who recycle used oil for free.
+Step 10: Be careful about disposing of used oil and filter to avoid any negative environmental impact.
+You can contact any nearby recycling center that recycles used oil for free.

-So after all these steps, you are all good to go with your car.
-For best practices, occasionally check the oil level and also top it off when it is necessary.
+So, after all these steps, you are all good to go with your car.
+For best practices, occasionally check the oil level and top it off when necessary.

 Best Oil Filter Brands

-The oil filter is a component that you need to replace frequently for your vehicle.
+The oil filter is a component you must frequently replace for your vehicle.
 This replacement procedure is very important to secure a longer life of your vehicle’s engine.
-So the discussion so far should have been enough for you to realize how important it is to choose the filet from a top-notch brand.
-Below we have list 3 top rated brands to narrow down your search for the best filter.
+So far, the discussion should have been enough for you to realize how important it is to choose the filet from a top-notch brand.
+Below we have listed 3 top-rated brands to narrow down your search for the best filter.

 Mann is one of the pioneers in the field, founded in Germany in the late-30s.
-They are into the making of oil filters since the beginning and this shows how experience they are when it comes to manufacturing great oil filters.
-They are one of the top suppliers of OEM parts for major vehicle brands like Mercedes, BMW, Audi, VW, etc. They are one of the market leaders when it comes to developing products in the filtration system.
-Mann manufactured filters such as their oil filter or cabin filter or air filter, provides an excellent user experience that pushes us to put them as the top brand for oil filters.
-We believe, with so many strengths you can hardly go wrong with the Mann oil filter.
+They have been making oil filters since the beginning, which shows how experienced they are when manufacturing great oil filters.
+They are one of the top OEM parts suppliers for major vehicle brands like Mercedes, BMW, Audi, VW, etc. They are one of the market leaders when it comes to developing products in the filtration system.
+Mann manufactured filters such as their oil filter, cabin filter, or air filter provide an excellent user experience that pushes us to put them as the top brand for oil filters.
+We believe that you can hardly go wrong with the Mann oil filter with so many strengths.

 Wix is another prominent brand well-known for making good oil filters.
 They manufacture different components that are widely available.
-Their products come with a great quality and excellent price point.
+Their products come with great quality and excellent price points.
 Wix oil filters cover almost all the vehicles except the ones with any niche or specialty.
-The user reviews of Wix oil filter is exceptionally well as the above-mentioned brands.
-We believe, Wix will be able to live up to your expectations and for this reason, we have it in our top 3 list.
+The user reviews of the Wix oil filter are exceptionally well as the above-mentioned brands.
+We believe Wix will be able to live up to your expectations, so we have it on our top 3 list.

-Apart from these three brands, you can also buy oil filters from your own vehicle manufacturers.
-If you own a Toyota car then you can go for Toyota oil filter, or if you have a Honda then simply buy a Honda oil filter.
-To buy these oil filters online, search for ‘Walmart oil filter’ on google and from there you can go on to buy them on Walmart with the most competitive pricing around.
+Apart from these three brands, you can also buy oil filters from your vehicle manufacturers.
+If you own a Toyota car, you can go for a Toyota oil filter, or if you have a Honda, simply buy a Honda oil filter.
+To buy these oil filters online, search for ‘Walmart oil filter’ on google, and from there, you can go on to buy them at Walmart, with the most competitive pricing around.